UNFAIR

 Unfair uses adverse event reporting as a stop-and-check mechanism for active stacks, especially during active medication overlap, high-dose trials, and stacked combinations.

-Use this severity ladder before making immediate changes:
+Use this severity ladder for actionability before making immediate changes:

 Common symptom categories